Ford Focus: First generation (C170; 1998)

 Ford of Europe introduced the Focus in 1998 to the European market as a replacement for the Ford Escort.
-The Focus MK1 was awarded the 1999 European Car of the Year award.
+The Focus Mk 1 was awarded the 1999 European Car of the Year award.
 The project manager for the Ford Focus at Dunton was Rose Mary Farenden.

 Ford of North America began marketing the Focus in September 1999 for the 2000 model year, with some changes from the European version.
 The car was launched as a three-door hatchback, four-door sedan, and five-door wagon; a five-door hatchback debuted in 2001.

 In 2002, Ford launched its highest performance version of the Focus, called the Focus RS.
-It came with a 2.0-litre turbocharged Duratec RS engine, a Quaife ATB limited-slip differential, an AP Racing clutch, Sachs Racing dampers Brembo brakes, 18” O.Z Racing alloy wheels, Michelin Pilot Sport tyres and a host of other performance changes, combined with a much more aggressive appearance, and was available only in Ford's Imperial blue.
+It came with a 2.0-litre turbocharged Duratec RS engine, a Quaife ATB limited-slip differential, an AP Racing clutch, and a revolutionary design front suspension strut system called "Revo-knuckle"- as marketed by Ford, Sachs Racing dampers, Brembo brakes, 18” O.Z Racing alloy wheels, Michelin Pilot Sport tyres and a host of other performance changes, combined with a much more aggressive appearance, and was available only in Ford's Imperial blue.
 Tickford Engineering won the engineering contract for the research, development and to oversee production of the Mk 1 Focus RS.

-Tickford made substantial modifications to the base unit, with up to 70% of the base components either uprated, re-engineered or completely redesigned.
+Tickford made substantial modifications to the base unit, with up to 70% of the base components either updated, re-engineered or completely redesigned.
 Despite the development being carried out in the United Kingdom, Ford produced the Focus RS in the Saarlouis plant in Germany between 2002 and 2003 making a limited run of 4501 cars only.
 This original Focus RS was only available in Europe; just under half (2147) of these were sold in the UK.

 For decades, in the U.S., small cars like the Focus were seen as a tool to draw in younger buyers looking for a cheap basic transportation and to increase auto makers' fleet average fuel economies to meet U.S. federal standards.
 Ford was said not to be concerned about losing money on the Focus so the company could sell gas guzzlers for big profits.
 However, recent sales of new Focuses have been able to maintain lower or overall discounting incentive rates than many competing vehicles in its class.
 Many industry insiders view cars like the Focus as 'compliance cars' because of their role in helping to bring up the corporate fleet average fuel economy to meet current fuel-economy standards.